-Once there was powerful devil king named ‘Hiranyakashyap’, who had conquered the three worlds of heaven, earth and underworld and had along these lines, turn out to be extremely self-important.
+Once there was a powerful devil king named ‘Hiranyakashyap’, who had conquered the three worlds of heaven, earth, and underworld and had along these lines, turn out to be extremely self-important.
 Tanked proudly, he figured he could even defeat Lord Vishnu and subsequently announced his kingdom to quit revering Vishnu and ask him.
 Yet, his little child Prahlad, an impassioned fan of Lord Vishnu, declined to stick to this law.

 Legend of Radha and Krishna:

-This legend portrays the immortal love of Radha and Krishna, through which is praised each year through the celebration of Holi.
+This legend portrays the immortal love of Radha and Krishna, which is praised each year through the celebration of Holi.
 When youthful Krishna whined about his dim appearance to his mom and asked for the purpose behind what good reason Radha is fair.
-His Mother Yashoda prompted him to apply color to Radha face and perceive how her appearance would change.
+His Mother Yashoda prompted him to apply color to Radha’s face and perceive how her appearance would change.
 Along these lines, a youthful and naughty Krishna played a trick by throwing colors at gopis or the cowgirls.
-In this way, started the festival of colors, Holi.
+In this way, they started the festival of colors, Holi.

 How is Holi celebrated?

 Holika Dahan is seen on the night before the main Holi festival: People assemble and illuminate a custom Holika bonfire.
 It includes the lighting of bonfires to commemorate the victory of good over evil.
-People do religious ceremonies front of the bonfire while praying to God for their inside sins to be washed down.
+People do religious ceremonies in front of the bonfire while praying to God for their inside sins to be washed down.

 The next morning is the main Holi celebration, Rangwali Holi: The powders are flung into the air, covering the celebrants.
 It begins with throwing colored powder and painting each other, moving, thumping drums and singing.
 They continue droning ‘Holi hai’ while wandering down the paths.
 All celebrants wind up with their bodies brightly colored.